suchmememanyskill/switch-guide/docs/homebrew/index.md

 ### **Information**

-This page summarizes the included Homebrew apps.
+This page summarizes the included Homebrew apps and additional Homebrew you can check out.

 #### The guide includes a few Homebrew apps by default, these apps are: